pivotal/docs-tap/app-live-view/troubleshooting.hbs.md

 **Cause**

-This might happen because of stale information in App Live View because it is an old instance that no longer exists while the new instance doesn't show up yet.
+This might happen because of stale information in Application Live View because it is an old instance that no longer exists while the new instance doesn't show up yet.

 **Solution**